 Corded or Cordless?

 As with most power tools, you can choose between corded and cordless.
-Which one you go for depends on the job you want it to do.

-Corded tools run off 240v — or 110v on a building site — giving them much more power for challenging jobs such as drilling into concrete.
+Corded tools run off 240V — or 110V on a building site — giving them much more power for challenging jobs such as drilling into concrete.

 Speed

-Variable speed is essential if you’re drilling or screwing into different materials.
 We measure speed in revolutions per minute (RPM), but the top speed of a drill or driver is not that critical — a maximum speed of 1,800 RPM is good enough for most projects.
 What matters more is the ability to control that speed.

 Torque